staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/postman-vault-secrets.md

         > To show or hide a vault secret's value, hover over the secret and select the eye icon <img alt="Unmask secret icon" src="https://assets.postman.com/postman-docs/icon-eye-crossed-out.jpg#icon" width="18px">.

-    * **Allowed domains** - The comma-separated list of domains you're allowed to send requests to with the vault variable.
-By default, you can include vault variables in requests to any domain.
-To add domains, select **All** then enter your allowed domains.
+    * **Allowed domains** - The comma-separated list of domains and subdomains you're allowed to send requests to with the vault secret.
+This enables you to prevent unintentional disclosure of sensitive data in your vault secret.
+By default, you can include vault secrets in requests to any domain and subdomain.
+Select **All** then enter your allowed domains.

         > To allow sending requests to any subdomain of an allowed domain, use `*` to represent any subdomain.
 For example, add `*.example.com` to allow sending requests to any subdomain of `example.com`.